Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 - Use razor setting 3rd to 6th

-A low-maintenance, military-inspired hairstyle that's both stylish and comfortable.
-Great for everyday wear.
+A low-maintenance, military-inspired style that's both stylish and comfortable.
+Great for everyday wear and active lifestyles.

 Styling Tips